natsu-anon/STOWAWAY/README.md

 10. Make sure you save your changes!

 When you launch ＳＴＯＷＡＷＡＹ, you must provide your bot's token to use the application.
 You can copy your bot's token from its page by pressing the 'Copy' button in the Token section.
-Most terminal applications allow you to paste text with by right-clicking.
+You should be able to paste the copied token by right-clicking.

 ** NEVER SHARE YOUR BOT TOKEN WITH ANYONE **